 by Phil Samuelson

-No responsible pet bird owner should be without an appropriate portable cage for each bird in the household.
-A carrier is a critical item to have on hand in case the bird has a medical emergency and requires a quick trip to the veterinarian or if its owner is forced to evacuate his or her home because of a fire or other natural disaster.
-The portable bird carrier is also mandatory equipment when on the road traveling during planned vacations.
-The ideal bird carrier will also quickly convert into an appropriate and convenient hospital cage should a bird become sick or injured.
+No responsible pet bird owner should be without an appropriate bird carrier for each bird in the home.
+A carrier is a critical item to have on hand in case your bird has a medical emergency, requires a quick trip to the veterinarian or if you need to evacuate due to a natural disaster.
+Your bird carrier can also double as a sleep cage.
+And it is great for vacation purposes, to0.
+Find a Carrier that can serve several uses – Travel – Evacuation – Sleep - Hospital Cage.

 The choices of pet bird carriers available to bird owners these days are numerous–and many of them are quite good.
 Many of these manufactured cages are ideal for medium- to large-sized parrots like African greys, Pionus, Amazons, conures, mini macaws and small cockatoos.
 Large macaws pose special challenges when selecting travel cages because their long tails quickly become frayed and broken when they rub against cage walls or bars.

 What To Look For In A Travel Cage

 A travel cage should be lightweight and easy to lift and clean.
 The cage should have adequate ventilation, but keep drafts to a minimum.
 The construction should be durable to eliminate any chance of the pet becoming crushed by accident.

 Some well-designed travel cages are constructed of thick polycarbonate with numerous holes in the surface and a wire mesh door.
 This type of material and design provides the necessary ventilation, while also retaining some warmth.
 Transparent polycarbonate allows for easy viewing of the bird, and also allows the bird to observe its surroundings.
 Often these types of travel cages come with a “privacy cover” that sits snuggly (on some models this cover is an option and costs extra).
 Partially or completely covering the cage will help calm a nervous bird .